-This subsection provides that certain documents and particulars are specified as being those that Revenue may require but this list is not exhaustive.
-These include:
+This subsection provides that certain documents and particulars are (9) specified as being those that Revenue may require.
+This list is not exhaustive and includes:

 - a commencement notice and the acknowledgement of the commencement notice issued by a building control authority, - planning permission, and - information about the number of houses constructed, their size, and the size of the site that was acquired.